dark-side/sports-hub/products/sport_news_portal/web_application_features/user_management/user_stories/send_notification_emails_to_the_user/README.md

 ### Back to [User management on the portal](../../) feature

-# Send notification emails to the users on the portal
+# Send notification emails to users on the portal

 - [Description](#description)
 - [Acceptance criteria](#acceptance-criteria)